The Imaginary Invalid: Act 3

-Beralde hides as Beline comes in.
+Beralde hides as Béline comes in.
 She finds Toinette crying and Toinette tells her Argan is dead.
-Beline does not shed a tear, but is instead overjoyed that Argan is finally dead.
+Béline does not shed a tear, but is instead overjoyed that Argan is finally dead.
 She calls him many horrible names, then asks Toinette to help her cover up his death until she can get his money.
-With that, Argan gets up and surprises Beline.
+With that, Argan gets up and surprises Béline.
 He shouts that he's glad to have found her out as she runs off.
 Just then they hear Angelique coming, and Toinette suggests he do the same thing to find out how she feels.

 When Angelique hears that her father is dead, she is inconsolable.
 She cries and says that she has lost one of the dearest things in the world to her.
 She is even more upset because she has lost him when he was still angry with her.
 Cléante comes in to comfort her, but it is no good.
 She tells Cléante that they can never get married now; since her father's last wishes were that she be a nun, that is what she will do.

 With that, Argan gets up and hugs his daughter.
 She and Cléante are both delighted that he is alive.
 Argan agrees to their marriage, saying that she and Cléante can marry... as long as Cléante becomes a doctor.
 He agrees, but Beralde stops him.
 He suggests that Argan should just become a doctor himself, since no disease would dare to attack a doctor.
 Argan approves of the idea and Beralde says he knows a number of members of the medical faculty who can make Argan a doctor that very night.

-He invites the gypsy dancers back and they perform a ceremony in song and dance that, they claim, makes Argan a doctor (in the translation by John Wood, Argan suffers a heart attack during the dance and dies, whereupon the dancers stop dancing and assume deaths-head masks).
+He invites the gypsy dancers back and they perform a ceremony in song and dance that, they claim, makes Argan a doctor.
+(In the translation by John Wood, Argan suffers a heart attack during the dance and dies, whereupon the dancers stop dancing and assume deaths-head masks.)